Benjamin Black (investor): Personal filings

 According to his ethics filing, Black reported personal assets of at least $219 million, including art, memorabilia, rare books, and investments in various companies.
 His holdings include a brokerage account, shares in blue chip stocks, and interests in funds managed by Apollo Global Management Inc. He is also the beneficiary of a discretionary trust that distributed $54 million to him over a 14-month period.

 Boards and philanthropy

-Black serves on the boards of several organizations, including Dogpound, Huddle House, and Phaidon.
+Black is on the boards of several organizations, including Dogpound, Huddle House, and Phaidon.
 He is also a board member of Peninsula Real Estate, the Melanoma Research Alliance, and the Naval War College Foundation.
-In addition, he is a member of the Global Advisory Council of the Woodrow Wilson Center and serves on the Advisory Board of Harvard’s Center for Public Leadership.
+In addition, he is a member of the Global Advisory Council of the Woodrow Wilson Center and is on the Advisory Board of Harvard's Center for Public Leadership.

 Black and his family established the Black Family Fellowship in honor of his grandfather, Ira Ressler, a decorated World War II veteran.
 The fellowship supports U.S. veterans and active-duty military personnel attending Harvard Kennedy School, Harvard Business School, and Harvard Law School by providing financial assistance and professional development opportunities.

 From 2015 to 2020, he was a term member of the Council on Foreign Relations.

+Personal life

+He is married to Charlotte Smith, and they have one son.
+Charlotte's father, Tempel Smith, is the mayor of Old Mill Creek, Illinois.
+As of December 2025, they were expecting a second child.